crgarcia12/electronics-homeassistant-lightscontroll/README.md

  # Home automation lights controller - ESPHome & Home Assistant compatible

- This circuit controll home lights following these rules:
+ This circuit controls home lights following these rules:
- 1. Safe: Safety is not trade in any decision.
+ 1. Safe: Safety is first and is not traded in any decision
- 1. Fail safe: If this device fails, the ligts are still controllable using the mechanical switches.
+ 1. Fail safe: If this device fails, the ligts are still controllable using the mechanical switches
- 1. Follows standard instalation: This device does not require you to wire your house for it.
+ 1. Follows standard instalation: This device does not require you to wire your house for it
  1. It can be installed centrally

  Following those rules and using as a reference a multi-switch light controlled with a mechanical latching relay, this is the wiring idea: